Your Consumer Rights for Mobile Phones (The Wireless Code of Conduct)

 At the time, we committed to reviewing the Wireless Code to assess its effectiveness and whether any updates are needed to reflect the wireless market’s evolution.

-Your views are important to us and we want to hear from you!
+Your views are important to us.
 All comments will be taken into consideration and will help us to assess the Wireless Code.

 Results of the Code

 Public opinion surveys

 We have asked Canadians about their mobile plans each year since the Wireless Code was created.
 Here's what we found:

 - Wireless Code Public Opinion Research – Fall 2016

 - Wireless Code Public Opinion Research – Spring 2016